An elementary introduction to information geometry: Prerequisite: Basics of differential geometry

-Informally speaking, a {\em smooth $D$-dimensional manifold $M$} is a topological space that locally behaves like the Euclidean space $\bbR^D$.
-Geometric objects (e.g., points and vector fields) and entities (e.g., functions and differential operators) live on $M$, and are {\em coordinate-free} but can conveniently be expressed in {\em any} local coordinate\footnote{Ren\'e Descartes (1596-1650) allegedly invented the Cartesian coordinate system while wondering how to locate a fly on the ceiling from his bed.
-In practice, we shall use the most expedient coordinate system to facilitate calculations.} system of an atlas $\calA=\{(\calU_i,x_i)\}_i$ of charts $(\calU_i,x_i)$'s (fully covering the manifold) for calculations.
+Informally speaking, a {\em smooth $D$-dimensional manifold $M$} is a topological space that locally behaves like the $D$-dimensional Euclidean space $\bbR^D$.
+Geometric objects (e.g., points, balls, and vector fields) and entities (e.g., functions and differential operators) live on $M$, and are {\em coordinate-free} but can conveniently be expressed in {\em any} local coordinate system of an atlas $\calA=\{(\calU_i,x_i)\}_i$ of charts$(\calU_i,x_i)$'s (fully covering the manifold) for calculations.
+Historically, Ren\'e Descartes (1596-1650) allegedly invented the global Cartesian coordinate system while wondering how to locate a fly on the ceiling from his bed.
+In practice, we shall use the most expedient coordinate system to facilitate calculations.
+In information geometry, we usually handle a single chart fully covering the manifold.

 A $C^k$ manifold is obtained when the {\em change of chart transformations} are $C^k$.
 The manifold is said smooth when it is $C^\infty$.
 At each point $p\in M$, a tangent plane $T_p$ locally best linearizes the manifold.
 On any smooth manifold $M$, we can define two \underline{\em independent} structures: \begin{enumerate} \item a metric tensor $g$, and \item an affine connection $\nabla$. \end{enumerate}

-The metric tensor $g$ induces on each tangent plane $T_p$ an inner product space that allows one to measure vector magnitudes (vector ``lengths'') and angles/orthogonality between vectors.
+The metric tensor $g$ induces on each tangent plane $T_p$ an {\em inner product space} that allows one to measure vector magnitudes (vector ``lengths'') and angles/orthogonality between vectors.
 The affine connection $\nabla$ is a differential operator that allows one to define:

 \begin{enumerate} \item the {\em covariant derivative operator} which provides a way to calculate differentials of a vector field $Y$ with respect to another vector field $X$: Namely, the covariant derivative $\nabla_X Y$,